MicahGV/PersonalBlog/content/posts/first-post.md

 * [Hugo Themes with Netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/#use-hugo-themes-with-netlify)
 * [Kiera Theme Github](https://github.com/avianto/hugo-kiera)

 After you've ran through all of those you should have a site that pretty much looks exactly like this with an admin module too boot.
-If you want to clone this and just use it as boiler plate or you want to see it for reference here's a link to the [repo](https://github.com/MicahGV/PersonalBlog) that this thing is coming out of.
+If you want to clone this and just use it as a boiler plate or you want to see it for reference here's a link to the [repo](https://github.com/MicahGV/PersonalBlog) that this thing is coming out of.
 Also, if you're lazy like me, here's a quick url for you to clone from

 https://github.com/MicahGV/PersonalBlog.git